 Looking at our guidebook, we decided to start our day with a walk as it was a bright, sunny morning.
-Our walk, starting from the cathedral, crossed the River Arno by the Ponte alle Grazie bridge.
+Our stroll, starting from the cathedral, crossed the River Arno by the Ponte alle Grazie bridge.
 This is the next bridge along from Ponte Vecchio and is a perfect location for viewing the old bridge away from the hordes of tourists.
 Photos taken, the path continues through a rose garden then rises steeply to the Piazzale Michelangelo, a photographer’s paradise.
 There are stunning views looking out over the city walls of the Duomo and river.
-The square itself isn’t noteworthy, it’s really a car parking area for the viewpoint, with a few vans selling drinks and souvenirs.
+The square itself isn’t noteworthy, it’s really a car parking area for the viewpoint with a few vans selling drinks and souvenirs.

 The best views were still to come, from the square we clambered up the steep flight of stone steps to the Basilica de San Miniato al Monte and stood on the church steps a panorama of Florence with the Tuscan hills beyond is there to behold.
 Remnants of the city walls that once surrounded the city can also be seen.